zackmdavis/Feature_Selection/story.md

 You wake up.
 You don't know where you are.
+You don't remember anything.

 Someone is broadcasting data at your first input stream.
 You don't know why.
 It tickles.